Mrt134/Experimental/1.0luminadocumentation/luminaplugins.rst

 .. figure:: images/luminapanelpluginmenu1.png

-As you can see, Panel 1 is configured to the top center of Monitor 1 (plugged into DVI-I-O).
+As you can see, Panel 1 is configured to the top center of Monitor 1 (plugged into DVI-I-0).
 To add or adjust plugins for this panel, click on the green puzzle piece icon to open the :numref:`Figure %s: Panel Plugins Menu <luminapanelpluginmenu2>`.

 .. _luminapanelpluginmenu2: